 - Nagasaki Prefectural Art Museum’s Webpage

 The temple is quite big, consisting of seven buildings.
 Daio Hoden, the main hall, dates back to 1632, although the building you see here today is from 1883.
-The main hall is of Chinese architectural style and unique in Japan.
+The main hall is of Chinese architectural style and is unique in Japan.
 The building has beautiful circular windows, and a nice Ruri-to glass lantern is hanging from the roof inside, originally from Shanghai.

 Maso-Do, Mazu Hall, is the main hall’s neighboring building, and a covered walkway connects these two.
 Mazu Hall is dedicated to honoring Mazu – the goddess of the sea.
 All Chinese ships had small portable Mazu shrines onboard, which they would store at the Mazu Hall when the ship was in the Nagasaki harbor.
 When they sailed out again, they would pick up the shrine from Mazu Hall and bring it back on board the ship.